ha2san/elfexceptions/README.md

-There is some test in the the test folder\
+There are some tests in the the test folder\
 go in the folder and write make and then run the ./test script